Kesha discography

 Kesha's second studio album, Warrior, was made available for purchase in December 2012.
 It debuted at number six on the Billboard 200 chart.
 "Die Young" (2012) was selected as the record's lead single and peaked at number two in the United States, while charting in the top ten of eleven other countries.
 Followup singles "C'Mon" (2013) and "Crazy Kids" (2013) were released to moderate success.
 In October 2013, the singer was featured on Pitbull's single "Timber", which topped the charts in sixteen countries, including the Billboard Hot 100 in the United States.
-It has also since been certified diamond in the United States for sales of ten million units, making it both Kesha's and Pitbull's first diamond certified single in the country alone.
-It also became the sixth best-selling song of 2014 globally.
+As of 2025, it has also since been certified 12× Platinum in the United States by the RIAA (Recording Industry Association of America), alongside her debut single "Tik Tok", for sales of 12 million units, earning Kesha two diamond certified singles in the country.
+According to the IFPI, it was also the sixth best-selling song of 2014 globally, selling 9.6 million digital-downloads.

 In 2017, after a controversial legal battle with longtime producer Dr. Luke, Kesha's comeback single, "Praying", was released as the lead single for her third studio album, Rainbow, both of which were nominated at the 60th Annual Grammy Awards ceremony.
 "Praying" reached number one in Hong Kong, while Rainbow did so in the US and Canada.
 The same year, Kesha was featured on American rapper Macklemore's single "Good Old Days", which has been certified Platinum in the US, Canada, and Australia.

 In January 2020, Kesha released her fourth studio album High Road.
 It debuted at number seven on the Billboard 200, marking Kesha's fourth top-ten album on the chart.
+In May 2023, she released her fifth full-length album Gag Order.
+She released her sixth album, Period under her own label, Kesha Records, on July 4, 2025.